LOST A SUBSTANTIAL AMOUNT OF WEIGHT RECENTLY?

 Read more

-Patients also play a crucial role in minimizing the risk of infection.
-Following the surgeon’s aftercare instructions is of utmost importance.
-This may include keeping the surgical site clean and dry, avoiding certain activities or behaviours that could increase the risk of infection, and promptly reporting any signs of infection, such as redness, swelling, or discharge.
+Patients also play an important role in their recovery.
+Following post-operative instructions-such as keeping the surgical site clean and dry, avoiding activities that could interfere with healing, and promptly reporting any signs of infection (for example redness, swelling, pain, or discharge)-can assist in reducing the chance of complications.

 Pain